-This compensation time will be applied only for the following Sprint race.
+This compensation time will be applied only for the following race.
 Compensation time will not accumulate from Event to Event.
-Compensation times will be carried from Sprint Race to Sprint Race.
+Compensation times will be carried from race to race.
 Should a car which is invisible in terms of points (see Article 6.4) finish in the top three, then compensation times will be applied both in terms of the position and in terms of the points received.